-As a runner, you may be wondering if running and intermittent fasting or keto running are synonymous to improved performance and weight loss.
+As a runner, you may be wondering if running and intermittent fasting, low carb running or keto running are synonymous to improved performance and weight loss.
 There’s quite a bit to consider with intermittent fasting and exercise timing.

 Maybe you’ve even witnessed some other intermittent fasting athletes.
 But, is this pattern of eating really what is best for training?